Accra Beach – South Coast Hot Spot

 All The Action At Accra Beach

-Accra Beach tends to be busier than some of the other beaches, but there’s always plenty of action and fun to be had by everyone.
-The water is great for swimming as it is mostly calm, with small waves.
-It’s a great beach to body/boogie board and body surf, snorkel, as well as take a relaxing dip after a hard day soaking up the sun.
+Accra Beach tends to be busier than some other beaches, but there’s always plenty of action and fun to be had by everyone.
+The water is excellent for swimming, mostly calm, with small waves.
+It’s a great beach to body/boogie board and body surf, snorkel, and take a relaxing dip after a hard day soaking up the sun.

 Limited water sports are also available at Accra Beach.
 However, there is not as much on offer compared with some of the other south coast beaches on the island.

-You can rent sun loungers and umbrellas at Accra Beach – prices are negotiable with vendors and can vary, depending on the season.
-For example, prices may increase during high tourist season, which is generally from around mid-December to mid-April.
+You can rent sun loungers and umbrellas at Accra Beach – prices are negotiable with vendors and can vary depending on the season.
+For example, prices may increase during the high tourist season from around mid-December to mid-April.

-As with most of Barbados’ beaches, there is also plenty of natural shade at Accra Beach – just watch out for dropping coconuts; a must on any of the beaches island-wide.
-You’ll find vendors selling beachwear, gifts and local art and craft souvenirs in the wooden huts, provided by the National Conservation Commission (NCC).
-You will also find vendors walking the beach selling various souvenirs like jewelry and other crafts – prices are negotiable and are at the discretion of each vendor.
+You’ll find vendors selling beachwear, gifts, and local art and craft souvenirs in the wooden huts provided by the National Conservation Commission (NCC).
+You will also find vendors walking the beach selling various souvenirs like jewelry and other crafts – prices are negotiable and at each vendor’s discretion.

-Accra Beach has a large car park, showering, changing room and toilet facilities, as well as a children’s playground.
+Accra Beach has a large car park, showering, changing room, toilet facilities, and a children’s playground.

-There’s also a taxi rank, very convenient if you don’t feel to walk or ride the bus home after a long day in the sun or a couple of potent beach cocktails.
-Just remember to agree upon a price before setting off on your journey, as taxis in Barbados are not metered.
+There’s also a taxi rank, which is very convenient if you don’t feel like walking or riding the bus home after a long day in the sun or a couple of potent beach cocktails.
+Remember to agree upon a price before setting off on your journey, as taxis are not metered in Barbados.

 Wait, There’s More!

-You needn’t go far from Accra Beach if you’re feeling hungry or thirsty.
-Several beach-side bars are selling local food, drinks and mixed cocktails like pina colada that you can happily sit in and enjoy, or take away.
+If you’re feeling hungry or thirsty, several beach-side bars sell local food, drinks, and mixed cocktails like pina colada that you can happily sit in and enjoy or take away.

-Not to forget there are picnic tables at the back of Accra beach where you can also enjoy your food and drinks, or just sit and watch the world go by.
+Not to forget, there are picnic tables at the back of Accra beach where you can also enjoy your food and drinks or sit and watch the world.

 — Great swimming, small waves